hirsimaki-markus/lovelace-filehost/readme.md

 # Todo?
 In python:
-* Replace stub functions in `permissions.py` with actual implementation.
+* Replace stub functions in `permissions.py` with actual implementation when details exist for authprovider
-* "personalinformation" field in redis is hard-coded to "Erkki Esimerkki".
 * Add new tests when authprovider is well defined.

 Architechture-wise: